davideGiovannini/es_scroller/README.md

     -q, --query <query>    path to a json file containing the query to use (defaults to match_all)

 ARGS:
-    <host>         Url and port of the elastic search host
+    <host>         ElasticSearch host, protocol and/or port can be omitted if they are respectively "http" or
+                   ":9200"
     <index>        Index to scroll
     <output>       path of the output jsonl file (use - to output to stdout instead)
     <source>...    _source  fields